 As the old saying goes, "All bourbon is whiskey, but not all whiskey is bourbon."

 Whiskey is made all around the world.
-There are famous styles, such as American whiskey, Scotch whisky and Irish whiskey and there are many brands of each that could be great with extract.
-Bourbon is simply the most popular form of American whiskey...but it has its own defining characteristics or rules.
+There are famous styles, such as American whiskey, Scotch whisky and Irish whiskey.
+Whiskey can be great for vanilla extract, but we generally stick with bourbon, and here's why...

 - Bourbon must be made in America

 - Bourbon must be 51% corn